Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5

 \baselineskip=16pt

-Data fusion models are widely used in air quality monitoring to integrate \emph{in situ} and remote-sensing data, offering spatially complete and temporally detailed estimates.
+Data fusion models are widely used in air quality monitoring to integrate \emph{in situ} and large-scale gridded products, offering spatially complete and temporally detailed estimates.
 However, traditional Gaussian-based models often underestimate extreme pollution values, leading to biased risk assessments.
-To address this, we present a Bayesian hierarchical data fusion framework rooted in extreme value theory, using the Dirac-delta generalised Pareto distribution to jointly account for threshold and non-threshold exceedances while preserving the temporal structure of extreme events.
-Our model is used to describe and predict censored threshold exceedances of \PMp{} pollution in the Greater London region by using remote sensing observations from the EAC4 dataset, a reanalysis product from the Copernicus Atmospheric Monitoring Service (CAMS), and \emph{in situ} observation stations from the automatic urban and rural network (AURN) ran by the UK government.
-Some of our approach's key innovations include combining data with varying spatio-temporal resolutions and fully accounting for parameter uncertainties.
-Results show that our model outperforms Gaussian-based alternatives and standalone remote-sensing data in predicting threshold exceedances at the majority of observation sites and can even result in improved spatial patterns of \PMp{} pollution than those discernible from the remote-sensing data.
-Moreover, our approach captures greater variability and spatial patterns, such as higher \PMp{} concentrations near coastal areas, which are not evident in remote-sensing data alone.
+To address this, we present a Bayesian hierarchical data fusion framework rooted in extreme value theory, using the Dirac-delta generalised Pareto distribution to jointly account for threshold and non-threshold exceedances while preserving the timing of exceedance and non-exceedance episodes.
+Our model is used to describe and predict censored threshold exceedances of \PMp{} pollution in the Greater London region by using CAMS atmospheric composition reanalysis, and \emph{in situ} observation stations from the automatic urban and rural network (AURN) run by the UK government.
+Key features of our approach include combining data with varying spatio-temporal resolutions and fully accounting for parameter uncertainties.
+Results show that our model outperforms Gaussian-based alternatives and standalone reanalysis data in predicting threshold exceedances at the majority of observation sites and can even result in improved spatial patterns of \PMp{} pollution than those discernible from the background data.
+Moreover, our approach captures greater variability and spatial patterns, such as higher \PMp{} concentrations near coastal areas, which are not evident in the reanalysis data alone.

 {\bf Keywords:} {Air quality monitoring; Dirac-delta generalised Pareto distribution; Extreme Value Theory; Hierarchical Bayesian model; Spatiotemporal data fusion; Threshold-exceedances}\\

 \restoregeometry \newgeometry{top=20mm,left=25mm,right=20mm,bottom=20mm}